YAMINA-2109/QUBIC_AEGIS_V2/backend/README.md

 1. Visit https://console.groq.com/
 2. Sign up / Log in
-3. Go to "API Keys"
+3. Go to "API Keys" section
 4. Create a new API key
 5. Add it to `.env` as `GROQ_API_KEY`